-The first settlement made in the vicinity of what is now known as Herkimer, Kansas, was by the Fredericks Brothers and H. Lenker, who settled on Horseshoe Creek in 1858.
+The first settlement made in the vicinity was by the Fredericks Brothers and H. Lenker, who settled on Horseshoe Creek in 1858.
 They were followed in 1859 and 1860 by H. Hibermann, the three Reamer brothers, I. and N. Holloway, James Bartlou, T. Koeneke, and others.

-In 1878, a townsite was laid off on a tract of land owned by O. Keller, who was its founder.
+In 1878, a townsite was laid off on a tract of land owned by O. Keller, its founder.
 The first residence was built on the townsite by Adanf Keller.

 The first business house built in the place was erected by Wesley Ulch in 1880.
 He remained for about two years.
-A post office was established on July 18, 1878, and named for a town by the same name in New York.
-In 1879 the neighboring farmers contributed a lot of work for a sidetrack, scraping and leveling.
-In 1880 a depot was built for the St. Joseph and Western Railroad with Charley Tobias as agent.
+A post office was established on July 18, 1878, and named for a town of the same name in New York.
+In 1879, the neighboring farmers contributed a lot of work for a sidetrack, scraping, and leveling.
+In 1880, a depot was built for the St. Joseph and Western Railroad with Charley Tobias as agent.

-Dr. R. L. Tayes built a drug store and office in 1883; Herman Engel was the first harness maker in town, he came in 1884.
-About that time Charles and Anton Huber erected a two-story double frame store, with the second story being used for theatre and public gatherings.
+Dr. R. L. Tayes built a drug store and office in 1883; Herman Engel was the first harness maker in town; he came in 1884.
+At that time, Charles and Anton Huber erected a two-story double frame store, with the second story used for theatre and public gatherings.
 A steam-grain elevator was moved from Hanover to Herkimer in 1889 by W. H. Koeneke.

 The German Evangelical church was built in 1890 for $2500.